xReniar/OCR-Dataset-Generator/README.md

     det: y
     rec: y
   ```
+- `dict`: path to `.txt` file containing set of characters you want to include for the training data, default is `./dict/en_dict.txt`.
+Both generation and draw-label steps follow the specified `dict`, if there are no values then all the characters will be included
 - `datasets`: specify which datasets are going to be used for the generation of the training data.
 To select the dataset just set it to `y` otherwise set it to `n`, example below:
   ```yaml
   # this example selects SROIE and XFUND-ES dataset and combines them